Lionel-Rocha/Lionel-Rocha/README.md

 ⚡ I'm looking to collaborate on: **smart contract & dApps development**

-⚡ You can ask me about: **artificial intelligence & EVM based blockchains**
+⚡ You can ask me about: **Python projects, artificial intelligence & EVM based blockchains**

 ## ➦ Sobre mim (PT)